+PUG's fourth level of processing carries out heuristic search through a space of motion plans to select a set of intentions.
+This examines the utilities of trajectories produced by mental simulation to identity problems (e.g., collision with obstacles) and to select among alternatives.
 The fifth processing level generates task plans, each of which comprises a sequence of motion plans with associated trajectories.
-This employs heuristic search through a space of such plans, calling on motion planning repeatedly to add steps to the current plan and continuing until it achieves as many goals as possible.
-The architecture invokes utility here as well to guide its search for task plans that achieve the agent's objectives, with scores computed as the average utility of component motion plans.
-Langley et al. (2016) describe the process of task planning and its reliance on mental simulation, so we will not repeat the details here.
-Both motion planning and task planning take advantage of spatial inferences and decisions made at the lower levels, so we will focus on the latter in the remaining pages.
+The architecture invokes utility here as well, in this case to guide search for task plans that achieve the agent's objectives.
+Earlier papers (Langley et al., 2016; Langley & Katz, 2022) provide details of these activities, so we will not repeat them here.
+Both forms of planning takes advantage of spatial inferences and decisions made at the lower levels, so we will focus on the latter in the remaining pages.